Mauricio Dubon Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.78 team ERA that ranks second among all league pitching staffs.
+- The Mariners have the first-ranked team ERA among all league pitching staffs (3.77).

 © 2023 Data Skrive.
 All rights reserved.